 Exploring the Mystery – Verse One of the Tao Te Ching

-(This post shares my personal thoughts on Verse One of the Tao Te Ching.
+(This post shares my thoughts on Verse One of the Tao Te Ching.
 There are many interpretations to study.
 These are the messages that most resonate with me.)

 He spoke of ‘The Great Way of the Tao’ and the wisdom of its teaching.
 I remember thinking, “Huh?
 I’m in the throes of survival mode (hence the clenched jaw!), and I’m not sure I can adopt this ‘Way’ of being.”